legislation/data-documentation/api/search.md

 Note that the HTML and Atom view of the feeds have a different default sort order:

- * When viewing the HTML view, the default sort order is "basic".
+ * When viewing the HTML view, the default sort is "basic".
- * When viewing the Atom view, the default sort order is `modified`.
+ * When viewing the Atom view, the default sort is `modified`.

 ## New legislation listings